kamermanpr/SPARS/outputs/4A-stimulus-response-1.md

 This script is part 1 of our analysis of the stimulus-response characteristics of the SPARS.
 This script generates exploratory plots of the relationship between stimulus intensity and SPARS rating.

-Modelling of the stimulus-response relationship is described in _"outputs/4A-stimulus-response-2.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_, and the sensitivity of the scale to changes in stimulus intensity are described in _"outputs/4A-stimulus-reponse-5.html"_.
+Modelling of the stimulus-response relationship is described in _"outputs/4A-stimulus-response-2.html"_, the diagnostics on the final linear mixed model are described in _"outputs/4A-stimulus-response-3.html"_, the stability of the model is described in _"outputs/4A-stimulus-response-4.html"_, the sensitivity of the scale to changes in stimulus intensity are described in _"outputs/4A-stimulus-reponse-5.html"_, and the variance in ratings at each stimulus intensity is described in _"outputs/4A-stimulus-reponse-6.html"_.

 ----